wutchzone/message-queue/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YRC4A9CAHSPHW)

 # How it works
 Whenever you start this app.
 You must choose which stream chat the app should follow (simply by streamer˙s nickname).
 Then you type emote name (*Kappa* for example).
 Then if someone type the chosen emote it get˙s queueed to the stack without duplicite records.
+You can specify more settings in startup window.

+This app works as portable version.
+You do not have to install it.
+Just open downloaded file and run *.exe* file.

+When you want to update for newer version of the app.
+Copy *settings.json* file in application directory to the newly downloaded app directory.

 # How to USE it
 1. Download app from **releases tab**.